jameslittle230/stork/README.md

 This TOML file describes the base directory of all your documents, then lists out each document along with the web URL at which that document will be found, along with that document's title.

+# Going Further

+You can read more documentation and learn more about customization at the project's website: <https://stork-search.net>.

 # Developing

 Dependencies include: